mff-uk/odcs/scripts/init.scripts/readme.txt

 Installation steps for unifiedviews-backend: unifiedviews-backend is needed to be placed into the /etc/init.d/

-We suggest to place run_unifiedviews_backend into the folder /usr/sbin/ and unifiedviews.conf into the /etc/unifiedviews/.
+The script run_unifiedviews_backend is expected to be in folder /usr/sbin/.
+If you need to change it, please update "unifiedviews_backend" correspondingly.

-The configuration script "unifiedviews.conf" is expected to be in :"/etc/unifiedviews/unifiedviews.conf".
-If you need to change that, please adjust run_unifiedviews_backend and unifiedviews-backend correspondingly.
+The configuration script unifiedviews.conf is expected to be in /etc/unifiedviews/.
+If you need to change that, please adjust "run_unifiedviews_backend" and "unifiedviews-backend" correspondingly.

 cp run_unifiedviews_backend /usr/sbin/
 # allow execution